-What are Massive Kits?
-Please follow the link if you require general information.
-This page is about the installation of such kits and self-assembled trellis sets with 12 mm cross mounts and 4 mm cable.
-All the information on this page must be viewed in connection with the 10 to 25 installation diagrams of the respective cable system.
-Please use the link and navigate to the cable system you have purchased.
-The pictures shown here complement the flow charts (sequence diagrams) there, and also apply to the medium construction style (Medium Kits) when only cross mounts (and no eye screws) are included.
-Before ordering, please check to see if you need tools!
+Our wire rope trellis systems are available in five versions, from the simplest to the strongest.
+The massive version is our sturdiest and heaviest.
+Here you will find instructions for the installation of these massive systems, our preassembled Massive Kits, and any self-assembled trellis sets using 12 mm cross mounts and 4 mm cable.
+All information on this page is meant to be used in connection with the 10 to 25 installation diagrams for the respective cable system.
+Please go to the cable system you have ordered.
+The pictures shown here complement the sequence diagrams there, and also apply to the medium construction style (Medium Kits) when only cross mounts (and no eyebolts) are included.
+Before ordering, please check to see if you have all the tools required!

 The symbols in the diagram represent the cross mounts.
-The red bars show the alignment of the grooves of the head.
-After drilling, all holes are cleaned with drill hole brushes and/or with a small air pump, and then the cross mounts are installed without the grub screws (photo); to do so, please refer to the product sheet of the cross mount WM 12153.
+The red bars indicate the alignment of the grooves of the mount cross-head.
+After drilling, clean all holes with drill hole brushes and/or with a small air pump, and then install the cross mounts without the grub screws (photo); to do so, please refer to the product sheet of the cross mount WM 12153.

-For some systems it is necessary to cut off one or more pieces of rope with approx. 30 cm overhang from the rope reel and loosely insert them into the grooves of the cable mounts (photo), without inserting or tightening the grub screws.
-On both sides, the wire ropes end at least 10 cm behind the mount.
-Further details can be found in the respective diagram.
-Slack/loose ropes are recognizable (in the diagram) as such due to the wavy shape.
+With some systems, it is necessary at the beginning to cut one or more pieces of wire rope with an excess length of 30 cm and loosely insert them into the grooves of the cable mounts (photo) without inserting or tightening the grub screws.
+On both sides, the wire rope should have a minimum of 10 cm overhang (behind the mount).
+Refer to the respective diagrams for further details.
+Slack ropes are represented by the wavy shape (in the diagram).

-The diagrams show an installation requiring as little cutting as possible and which does not need a turnbuckle (rope tensioner).
-For this purpose, the rope is initially laid slack in the first mount with about 10 cm overhang.
+The basic-form depicted here in the diagrams show an installation requiring as little cutting as possible and one which does not require a turnbuckle (rope tensioner).
+The first rope is laid slack in the first mount with about 10 cm overhang.
 The grub screw is inserted, moderately tightened, and in the second step again tightened whilst holding the mount with an open-end wrench (photo).

 Then the wire rope is guided to the opposite mount and placed in the groove, gripped behind the mount with a mounting vice and pulled taut by hand (about 10 - 20 kg force).
 Often a second mounting vice for temporary fixing directly behind the holder (photo below) is helpful so that inserting and tightening the grub screw is easier.
 Then -- again with about 10 cm of overhang -- the rope is cut behind the holder with a rope/cable cutter.